Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Sharpness of Theorems , , and

-In this section, we observe the failure of Theorems \ref{BSV, Intro}, \ref{lift, Intro}, and \ref{KVV, Intro} in low characteristic or for surface pairs of log general type.
-First, let us focus on characteristic $p$.
-In the next example, we see that the explicit bounds on $p_0$ in Theorems \ref{BSV, Intro}, \ref{lift, Intro} (1), and \ref{KVV, Intro} are optimal.
-This example also asserts that the assumptions of characteristic in Lemma \ref{LCTF} and Proposition \ref{van of tan} (1) are sharp.
+In this section, we observe the failure of Theorems \ref{BSV, Intro}, \ref{lift, Intro}, and \ref{KVV, Intro} in low characteristic or for a surface pair whose log canonical divisor is big.
+First, we focus on the characteristic.